-6. Income Taxes
+7. Income Taxes

-The Company has no income tax expense due to operating losses incurred for the three months ended March 31, 2020 and 2019.
+The Company has no income tax expense due to operating losses incurred for the three and nine months ended September 30, 2022 and 2021.
 The Company has provided a valuation allowance for the full amount of the net deferred tax assets as, based on all available evidence, it is considered more likely than not that all the recorded deferred tax assets will not be realized in a future period.

 Realization of the future tax benefits is dependent on may factors, including the Company's ability to generate taxable income within the net operating loss carryforward period.
-Under the provisions of the U.S. Internal Revenue Code and Sweden tax law, certain substantial changes in the Company's ownership, including a sale of the Company or significant changes in ownership due to sales of equity, may have limited, or may limit in the future, the amount of net operating loss carryforwards that could be used annually to offset future taxable income.
+Under the provisions of the U.S. Internal Revenue Code and

+Sweden tax law, certain substantial changes in the Company's ownership, including a sale of the Company or significant changes in ownership due to sales of equity, may have limited, or may limit in the future, the amount of net operating loss carryforwards that could be used annually to offset future taxable income.
 For U.S. and Swedish income tax purposes, the Company has not completed a study to assess whether a change of control has occurred or whether there have been changes of control since the Company's formation due to the complexity and cost associated with such study and because there could be additional changes of control in the future.
-As a result, the Company is not able to estimate the effect of the change in control, if any, on the Company's ability to utilize U.S. or Swedish net operating losses may be subject to limitations in accordance with the country's group contribution restriction laws.
+As a result, the Company is not able to estimate the effect of the change in control, if any, on the Company's ability to utilize U.S. or Swedish net operating losses or other tax attribute carryforwards in the future.
+For Swedish income tax purposes, the Company's net operating losses may be subject to limitations in accordance with the country's group contribution restriction laws.

-The Company files tax returns in Sweden, the United States and Massachusetts, and all tax years since inception remain open to examination by the major taxing jurisdictions to which the Company is subject, as carryforward attributes generated in years past may still be adjusted upon examination by the Internal Revenue Service (IRS) or other authorities if they have or will be used in a future period.
+The Company files tax returns in Sweden, the United States and Massachusetts.
+Income tax returns prior to 2018 in the United States and Massachusetts are no longer subject to examination and income tax returns prior to 2015 are no longer subject to examination in Sweden.
 The Company is not currently under examination by the IRS or any other jurisdictions for any tax years.